Archdiocese of Lanciano-Ortona: Restoration

 Following the extinction of the Napoleonic Kingdom of Italy, the Congress of Vienna authorized the restoration of the Papal States and the Kingdom of Naples.
 It was imperative that Pope Pius VII and King Ferdinand IV reach agreement on restoration and restitution.
 Ferdinand, however, demanded the suppression of fifty dioceses.
 On 17 July 1816, King Ferdinand issued a decree, in which he forbade the reception of any papal document without prior reception of the royal exequatur.
 This meant that prelates could not receive bulls of appointment, consecration, or installation without the king's permission.

 A concordat was finally signed on 16 February 1818, and ratified by Pius VII on 25 February 1818.
 Ferdinand issued the concordat as a law on 21 March 1818.
 The right of the king to nominate the candidate for a vacant bishopric was recognized, as in the Concordat of 1741, subject to papal confirmation (preconisation).
 On 27 June 1818, Pius VII issued the bull De Ulteriore, in which the diocese of Ortona was suppressed, and its ecclesiastical territory was assigned to the archdiocese of Lanciano.
 When, in 1818, Ortona was joined to Lanciano, the territory of the diocese of Campli was assigned to the diocese of Teramo.

 On 17 June 1834, Pope Gregory XVI issued the bull Ecclesiarum omnium, in which the arrangement made in 1818 was reversed.
 The diocese of Ortona was restored, and the cathedral which had been reduced to the status of a collegiate church was restored to cathedral status.
-It's college of clerics again became the canons of the cathedral of Ortona.
+It's college of clerics again became the canons of the cathedral Chapter of Ortona.
 The finances of the old diocese of Ortona, which had been incorporated into those of the diocese of Lanciano, were again separated.
 The one exception to the return to the status quo ante was the seminary.
 It was deemed more efficient for both dioceses to use the seminary of Lanciano on equal terms.
 The archbishop of Lanciano became the "Perpetual Administrator of the Church of Ortona."

 On 10 September 1881, a major earthquake caused considerable damage in Lanciano and in Orsogna, with some loss of life and many injuries.
 In Orsogna, 14 km (9 mi) west of Lanciano, all six churches were damaged or fell.